getify/CAF/README.md

 [![Coverage Status](https://coveralls.io/repos/github/getify/caf/badge.svg?branch=master)](https://coveralls.io/github/getify/caf?branch=master)

-If you have [Istanbul](https://github.com/gotwarlost/istanbul) already installed on your system (requires v1.0+), you can use it to check the test coverage:
+If you have [NYC (Istanbul)](https://github.com/istanbuljs/nyc) already installed on your system (requires v14.1+), you can use it to check the test coverage:

 ```
 npm run coverage